ananya173147/nutri-quest/README.md

 # NutriQuest: Gamified Sustainable Grocery Assistant

 NutriQuest is an AI-powered grocery assistant that makes shopping smarter, healthier, and more sustainable.
-Developed by team here4food, this innovative app aims to tackle food waste and promote healthier grocery shopping habits.
+Developed by Team Here4Food, this innovative app aims to tackle food waste and promote healthier grocery shopping habits.

 ## The Problem